Welcome to our Homes

 - a sensory garden where residents can touch, smell and taste different plants

-Our core values extend to the environment.
+Our core Values extend to the environment.
 The water reclamation system at Elvira Rota Village was designed to create a wetlands area where many birds, fish, frogs and insects have taken up residence.
 Waste is filtered through a series of ponds, a reed bed and a waterfall before flowing into a dam – at which stage it is safe to drink.

 Elvira Rota Village from the air.
 From left, A:Farmyard; B:Main admin buildings; C:Holy Family Chapel; D:Garden of Remembrance; E:Hall and laundry; F:Residents’ wings; G: Pino’s Place (for dual diagnosis residents); H: Riding arena; I:Sensory Garden; J:Labyrinth; K:Boma and chimes; L:Settling ponds; M:Wetlands and dam; N:Pecan nut orchard.

 In 2016, the main door at the Holy Family chapel at Elvira Rota Village was blessed as a ‘Holy Door”.
-These doors have been used since the fifteenth century as a ritual expression of renewal.
+Holy doors have been used since the fifteenth century as a ritual expression of renewal.
 Pilgrims and penitents pass through the door as a gesture of leaving the past behind and crossing the threshold from sin to grace, from slavery to freedom, and from darkness to light.

-We own a house in Edenvale where long term overseas volunteers are accommodated during their time at LITTLE EDEN.
+The LITTLE EDEN Foundation owns a house in Edenvale where long term overseas volunteers are accommodated during their time at LITTLE EDEN.

 Stretching exercises, floor exercises and a neuro-developmental programme to develop muscles enable some children to learn to walk or hold a spoon.
 Our physiotherapist also shows great ingenuity in modifying wheelchairs and prams so that bodies can be correctly aligned, adding to the children’s comfort.